 This major production is now in the editing stage with the release date to be confirmed.
 When it is released it is going to cause a real stir as it will be the first of it’s kind.
 Watch this space and be sure to check back to see it’s progress!

 Now that production is finished and the campaign has been rolled out, check this link to find out more about the Palau Pledge and see the finished film.

 If you have a project in mind that needs locations in Palau check out these links.

 Please feel free to contact us and we can discuss plans for pre-Production.

 The worlds oceans are overfished to the point of species extinction and ecosystem collapse.
 It becomes increasingly important to prioritize sanctuaries and no take zones.
-Those that want to fish will do so illegally regardless of the laws in place.
-The Republic of Palau has continued to increase it’s capacity for Policing it’s EEZ and National Marine Sanctuary.
+But there are those that will fish illegally regardless of the laws in place.
+In response to this the Republic of Palau has continued to increase it’s capacity for Policing it’s National Marine Sanctuary.

 In my capacity as a media producer I can help document this effort to raise awareness.